fission/examples/go/README.md

 fission fn test --name helloworld
 ```

-To setup a Fo environment on Fission and to learn more about it, check out [Go Environment in Fission](https://github.com/fission/environments/tree/master/go)
+To setup a Go environment on Fission and to learn more about it, check out [Go Environment in Fission](https://github.com/fission/environments/tree/master/go)

 Find all Go related code here.
 Currently, we have the following examples: